ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo.md

 ### Managing the requirements of a match

 In programming, there is a concept called "edge case".
 These are special situations where a code will fail to produce appropriate results.
-For example, a bug that occurs in only iPhone.
-They are called "edge cases" because these situations lie outside the normal flow of a code / algorithm and custom extra code is added for their special handling.
+For example, a bug that occurs only in iPhone.
+Such situations are called edge cases because these situations lie outside the normal flow of a code / algorithm and custom extra code is added for their special handling.
+A situation being an edge case or not is indicative of the  behaviour of a procedure and not the situation itself.
 There is an anecdote, "Edge cases are impossible to avoid, so keep them simple".

 Does our procedure to remove vertices and edges at a match have edge cases?